danwolfgang/melody-docs/designer/02-groundwork.md

 Before you can create pages, your theme must first define a page template and an archive mapping for that template.
 Here is how you would do that:

 1. Navigate to Templates from the Design Menu.
 2. Under the Archive Templates table, click Create Archive Template: Page.
 3. Enter the information and HTML about your page template in the space provided.
 Click Save.

+    Sample?

 4. Once the page has been saved, expand the Template Options area just above the save buttons
 5. Click "Create Archive Mapping" and select `folder-path/page-basename.html` from the Path pull-down menu.

 With the page template and archive mapping in place, you can now publish pages to your web site with ease.

+**Create a Page**

+Now let's use the Page Template by creating a page.
+Choose Page from the Create menu to get started: name your page (perhaps "About this Site"?) and enter some text in the body field.
+You can use any of the formatting options (remember, you can use a WYSIWYG editor here, but not in the template editor), and fill in any other fields you like.
+Be sure the Status is set to Publish, and click Save.

+You did it!
+Click the View link in the upper right to see your published page.

+The Page Template you created is used for every page you create.
+So, why not add another?
+In addition to an About page, your site might need a Contact page, or a Directions page, or maybe even an Advertise With Us page.
+Create them all the exact same way.
+Reusing the Page Template in this way helps to keep your site design and style consistent, and makes it easy to add and edit any Page you may need.

 ### Diversion: An Introduction to Template Modules

-Now that we have created at least two templates in your system, an index and archive template, you have almost certainly have duplicate blocks of HTML in your templates.
+Now that we have created at least two templates in your system, an index and archive template, you almost certainly have duplicate blocks of HTML in your templates.
 The most common elements to be replicated across templates are the header and footer of your web site.

 Technically there is nothing wrong with having template code replicated across multiple templates, but generally is considered non-ideal because it makes templates harder to manage and update.

 Consider for example that you want to update your site's header in some way, perhaps by changing your site's logo or masthead.
 If the HTML for your header is replicated across multiple templates then you will have to make the necessary changes to your header as many times as there are templates for your web site.
-This can be time consuming, and potentially error prone.
+Right now, with one Index Template and one Page Template this is easy -- but you may have five or ten (or many, many more) templates to deal with, so updating the masthead or logo turns into a substantial task.
+Combing through all these templates can be time consuming, and potentially error prone.

 A better approach would be to share the HTML that is common between your templates in some way, which is why we have template modules.
 Template modules are nothing more than fragments of HTML and MTML that can be included or referenced by name from other templates.
 When used effectively, that means that if you needed to update your header, you would only need to edit the one relevant template module and you would be done.